Angela Alsobrooks: Economic issues

 In 2015, Alsobrooks supported a bill that required Prince George's County businesses to provide employees up to seven days of paid sick leave annually.

 In 2019, Alsobrooks endorsed legislation in the Maryland General Assembly to raise the state's minimum wage to $15 an hour by 2023, saying "[n]o one jurisdiction can achieve this on its own, because unless each city and county adopts the $15 minimum wage, it will not be a viable solution".
 During her 2024 U.S. Senate campaign, she supported raising the federal minimum wage to $15 an hour and indexing future increases to inflation, as well as repealing the disability exemption from the Fair Labor Standards Act of 1938, which allows employers to pay employees with disabilities below the minimum wage.

 During her 2024 U.S. Senate campaign, Alsobrooks opposed the Tax Cuts and Jobs Act.
 She supports raising the corporate tax rate, describing it as a matter of equity and fairness to middle class Americans, as well as expanding the child tax credit and capping childcare costs for low-income families.

 In March 2024, Alsobrooks supported policies to "harness the benefits of cryptocurrency" to support underserved communities.
 During the 119th Congress, she co-sponsored the GENIUS Act, which would regulate stablecoins, but later told The American Prospect that she supported her Democratic colleagues' efforts to prevent the bill from advancing from committee without additional commitments.
 Alsobrooks was part of a bipartisan group of senators that negotiated a deal on the GENIUS Act to expand consumer protection safeguards and impose limits on tech companies issuing stablecoins, and was one of 18 Democrats to vote for the bill.
 In September 2025, Alsobrooks and eleven other Senate Democrats released a framework for legislation to regulate the issuance and trading of digital assets.

+In May 2026, Alsobrooks and Thom Tillis reached a compromise to restrict stablecoin yield and rewards on the Digital Asset Market Clarity Act, which she voted to advance out of committee later that month.
+She was one of seven Democrats involved in negotiations over the bill, criticizing Republican revisions to the bill that she said "fell short" on issues such as ethics for elected officials, consumer protection, and market integrity.
+In September 2026, Alsobrooks voted against advancing the CLARITY Act on the Senate floor, telling reporters before the vote that Democrats still had issues with the bill's ethics language.